caryan/CBC-Radio-Player/README.md

 ## Supported browsers
 Although the above paragragh suggests it should run anywhere, I'm unwilling to support all the edge cases.
 So far it has been tested in:

-* Chrome
+* Chrome (Desktop and Android)
 * Safari
 * Mobile Safari

-It should work in any modern browser that supports HMTL5 audio tags.

 ## Web-Page
 You can try the application out through your desktop or mobile webbrowser at [CBC Radio Player](http://caryan.github.com/CBC-Radio-Player).
-For seme reason Firefox doesn't render it particularly well.
 Your best luck will be with a Webkit based browser like Chrome or Safari.